 - Find recruitment agencies and labour hire firms that offer you real employment.
 There are lots of different recruitment and labour hire agencies.
-Some specialise in finding people for specific industries or occupations, while others specialise in short-term placements.
+Some specialise in finding people for specific industries or occupations, while others focus in short-term placements.

 - Cybersmart - a national cybersafety and cybersecurity education program managed by the Australian Communications and Media Authority (ACMA), as part of the Australian Government's commitment to cybersafety.